 Storytellers from Leeuwarden

 More than 60 languages are spoken in Leeuwarden alone.
-Screens showing speakers of various European regional languages, telling a story in their own language, can be seen in the tent in the garden of the Fryske Akademy.
+Screens showing speakers of various regional languages, telling a story in their own language, can be seen in the tent in the garden of the Fryske Akademy.
 In this way, you can get a taste of the rich variety of languages spoken in the 2018 European capital of culture!

 Friesland on the map